microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-developer-guide.md

 - **SingleStream**: Queries are sent one-by-one to the tested system.
 The latency of processing individual queries is measured.

 ## Config Versions
 - **default**: Uses lower precision to achieve faster inference times.
+- **high accuracy**: Uses higher precision and prioritizes accuracy over performance. (not supported yet)
+- **triton**: Uses the triton inference server to manage and serve models. (not supported yet)
+- **triton high accuracy**: Uses the triton inference server and higher precision. (not supported yet)

 ## Hardware for MLPerf
 - **A100_SXM4_40GBx8**: Azure VM sku Standard_ND96asr_v4.
 This represents a system with 8 A100 NVIDIA GPUs.
 The NVIDIA A100 GPU